 Contact Sarah Williams, who can answer any questions you may have: firstname.lastname@example.org.
 Alternatively you can ring the Choir Office at King's on 01223 331224.

 Consider coming to meet informally with Stephen Cleobury, the Director of Music.

 Attend one of the audition days held a couple of times a year.
-The date of the next audition day is in January 2018.
+The date of the next audition day is 20 January 2018.

 If you're considering a Choristership at King's for your son, you'll probably have lots of questions.
 For this reason we have always found that the best place to start is for you to contact us to arrange an informal visit.
 This will give you a useful opportunity to ask questions about the life of a Chorister, to meet with people here, and to look around King's College School.